Tarela/CADscATACscripts/README.md

 - generating other plots for the manuscript

 ## 2. single cell RNA-seq (scRNA) data analysis
-All the scripts for the scRNA data analysis were included in the scRNA_analysis.r.
+All the scripts for the scRNA data analysis were included in the 2_scRNA_analysis.r.

 The scRNA data were generated in a previous study in the same system as scATAC (Wirka et al., Nat Med.
 2019, GSE131778).
 The main propose for the scRNA data analysis is to generate a scRNA reference database for the integration analysis and label transferring analysis of the scATAC data.
 The script contains following parts.
 - cell and gene filtering